mrgovor64/Ansible-Task/roles/encrypt_partition/README.md

 ## Role Variables
 - `encrypt_partition__partition_name`: The partition to be encrypted (e.g., `/dev/xvda14`).
 - `encrypt_partition__luks_password`: The LUKS passphrase for encryption (should be stored securely, e.g., in Ansible Vault).
+- `global_reboot_required`: A flag indicating whether a system reboot is necessary after encryption.

 ## Usage
 Include this role in your playbook as follows: